A-Canelo/Insect-inspired-image-recognition-CNN/README.md

 <img src="https://github.com/AngelCanelo/Insect-inspired-image-recognition-CNN/blob/main/images/autonomous_algorithm.png" width=40% height=40%>
 <img src="https://github.com/AngelCanelo/Insect-inspired-image-recognition-CNN/blob/main/images/drone_test.gif">

 - **data** folder contains the pattern dataset file with 3000 images for training and other with 300 for testing, labeled as (Collision, Rectangle, Square).
+It also contains the training results for each model.
-- **images** folder contains the image with the workflow diagrams, and the training results.
+- **images** folder contains the images used in this readme file.
-- **models** folder contains the neural network with a training framework, which generates the weights .h5 file and also the quantized TFlite model.
+- **models** folder contains the 3 models compared in this work each with a training framework, which generates the weights .h5 file and also the quantized TFlite model.
+It also generates the .mat files with the results of the training performance.
-- **weights** folder contains the trained weights as TF model, and TFlite model.
+- **weights** folder contains the pre-trained weights of *FlyDrosNet* as .h5, and .tflite for the quantized version.